InvestingStocks

 Index Funds vs ETFs Explained

 Let’s be clear right from the off.
-Investing in either index funds or exchange traded funds (ETFs) can provide strong investment returns.
-And in fact they can both have a lot of shared benefits if you pick the right ones.
+Investing in either can provide strong investment returns they share a number of key benefits if you pick the right ones, namely:

 • Diversification